artwired/manage_site/README.md

 # manage_site

+Oct 31, 2022 - Day 5 Worked on creating a gradient that blocks out everything behind the mobile nav when the mobile menu is openned.

 Oct 29, 2022 - Day 4
 Worked on the navigation layout and some javascript for hiding and revealing mobile navigation.
 It's very cool to learn how to set attributes based on whether aria-expanded is set to true or false.